PHPExpertsInc/SimpleDTO/README.md

  ✔ Can be serialized
  ✔ Can be unserialized

 PHPExperts\SimpleDTO\NestedDTO
- ✔ Will construct snested DTOs
+ ✔ Will construct nested DTOs
  ✔ Will convert arrays into the appropriate Nested DTOs
  ✔ Will convert stdClasses into the appropriate Nested DTOs
  ✔ Nested DTOs use Loose typing